 The Hometown Tree is like a school family tree.
 It has the strong, central structure of the trunk, growing into branches that support the individual ceramic leaves which stand for every person who took part.
 Each leaf was designed, made and glazed by a pupil, teacher, or teaching assistant.
 The leaves are all personal but also all connected.

-I fired the completed leaves in my kilns at my studio.
-Whilst they were firing I went back to the school and painted the tree on wooden boards attached to the wall in the main walkway.
-The children were full of enthusiasm at seeing the tree go up, and were all very excited as I started to attach the leaves.
-They loved walking past,commenting on the development of the painting and offering suggestions, and trying to spot if their leaf had been attached yet.
-There was such a buzz in the school whilst I was working; so much interest, chatter and energy.
+All of the children I've worked with have been so full of enthusiasm at seeing their tree go up, and have all been very excited as I started to attach the leaves.
+They love walking past,commenting on the development of the painting and offering suggestions, and trying to spot if their leaf has been attached yet.
+There was such a buzz in each of the schools I've worked in so far and whilst I was working; so much interest, chatter and energy.
 It was a lot of fun!

 I've noticed there is a real feeling of togetherness in each of the schools during the making of their tree project.
 It's been lovely to hear children of all ages chatting to each other about the work.
 This is the beauty of this sort of participation art; everyone can have a sense of pride and ownership in the finished piece.
 I could feel the excitement growing as each of the trees neared completion.

 I have really enjoyed working on each of the tree projects, and meeting everyone at the schools.
 I'd like to say a big thank you to St. Mary & St. Giles South School, Oak Cottage Primary School, Cotton End Forest School, Strathmore Infant & Nursery School and Northampton High School for making me feel so welcome in each of your lovely schools.

 For the very first tree project I worked closely with The Culture Challenge and I'd like to thank them for connecting the school and me so we were able to work together.

 I hope everyone at each of the schools will enjoy the work we have created together for years to come.